mkatta314/phonenumber2word/readme.txt

 1. Open the shared nodejs project in visual studio code IDE.

-2. Open new interated terminal by using menu Terminal -> New Terminal.
+2. Open new integrated terminal by using menu Terminal -> New Terminal.

 3. Run the below command to install node dependencies using npm npm install